 R.J.
 Reynolds Tobacco Company called this Art Deco skyscraper home from its construction in 1929 through the 1970s.
 The Reynolds Building might look familiar to you because its architects (Shreve & Lamb) went on to build a larger version, which we call the Empire State Building in New York City.
 You can even see a Father’s Day card addressed to the Reynolds Building from the staff in New York just beyond the first floor elevators.

 Note: Historic significance and extravagance of building materials (including black marble from Belgium and gold leaf-festooned lobby ceiling) also landed this place on the National Register of Historic Places as of 2014.
-Also, tobacco may run the all the historic veins of the building, but it is now smoke-free for visitors.
+Also, tobacco may run through all the historic veins of the building, but it is now smoke-free for visitors.

 If you came to this hotel sleep, you can.
 But I would recommend you get out and enjoy at least a few of these carefully designed amenities.